 “I rather doubt it, since I detect no lingering trace of a gas or toxin, and I know the officer affected was not near any such drug-dispensing crook before rushing into the bank,” said Hawkman.

 The police car radio echoed another alert.
 “A riot on Gardner Avenue!” it announced between static bursts.

 “Sounds like our work is just starting!” cried Hawkwoman.

 The riot near the Midway City Museum had been caused by a group of tourists who were suddenly struck with the same mind-numbing terror as the crooks and cop earlier.
 Hawkman summed up the plight of the visitors quickly.
 Got to herd them into the grounds where they won’t risk getting into the traffic, he thought.

-Years ago, as a newcomer on a routine mission to Earth to apprehend a felon called Byth Rok, Katar and Shayera had arrived on Earth as Thanagarian police officers.
-Following standard operating procedure, they had used a mind-reading device called the electric brain or the Absorbascon to learn much of Earthly knowledge, including the languages of various nations and birds. (*)
+Years ago, on a routine mission to Earth to apprehend a felon called Byth Rok, Katar and Shayera had arrived on Earth as Thanagarian police officers.
+Following standard operating procedure, the newcomers had used a mind-reading device called the electric brain or the Absorbascon to learn much of Earthly knowledge, including the languages of various nations and birds. (*)

 [(*) Editor’s note: See “Creature of a Thousand Shapes,” The Brave and the Bold #34 (February-March, 1961).]

 Katar made such screeching cries, causing birds to respond by swooping down in a black mass and herding the panicky tourists into the open green lawns of the Midway City Museum.
 Shayera was among them, and she offered comfort as needed.
 Her skill and compassion made her extremely effective, yet she had no answers for the source of the fear.